Gluten-Free Chocolate Covered Strawberry Brownies

 For The Gluten-Free Brownie Layer:

-2. In a small, light-colored saucepan, melt the butter over medium-low heat, stirring constantly.
+• Brown The Butter.
+In a small, light-colored saucepan, melt the butter over medium-low heat, stirring constantly.
 Continue cooking the butter, whisking until the butter begins to foam and brown.
-It should almost take on the color of honey, and it will smell sweet and nutty.
+It should almost take on the color of honey, and it will smell sweet and nutty.ย (Get a step-by-step tutorial on how to brown butter here.) ย

-3. Remove the brown butter from the heat and immediately stir in the chocolate chips, whisking until smooth, glossy, and totally melted.
-Set the pan aside to cool slightly.
+• Stir In The Chocolate.
+Remove the brown butter from the heat and immediately stir in the chocolate chips, whisking until smooth, glossy, and totally melted.
+Set the pan aside to cool slightly.ย

-8. Let the brownies cool to room temperature before you top them with the strawberry and ganache layers.
+• Let the brownies cool to room temperature before you top them with the strawberry and ganache layers.ย

 For The Strawberry Layer:

-2. Cut the green tops off of the strawberries and slice them in half lengthwise (from stem to tip).
+• Cut the green tops off of the strawberries and slice them in half lengthwise (from stem to tip).
 If your strawberries are especially large, you can quarter them.
-You just want them all roughly the same height.
+You just want them all roughly the same height.ย

-2. Heat in 20-30 second increments, stirring in between each increment, until the chocolate chips are nearly melted, with just a few small bits left.
+• Melt.
+In a medium microwave-safe bowl, combine chocolate chips and cream.ย Heat in 20-30 second increments, stirring in between each interval, until the chocolate chips are nearly melted, with just a few small bits left.
 (The residual heat will melt those last little bits.
-Pulling it out at this stage helps you avoid scorching the chocolate).
+Pulling it out at this stage helps you avoid scorching the chocolate).ย Remove from the microwave and continue stirring until the ganache is smooth and glossy with no lumps remaining.ย

-4. Pour over the strawberry layer on the brownies, doing your best to cover and coat all the berries evenly.
-Gently shake the pan side to side as needed to help level the ganache.
+• Pour over the strawberry layer on the brownies, doing your best to cover and coat all the berries evenly.
+Gently shake the pan side to side as needed to help level the ganache.ย

-5. Refrigerate the brownies about 1 hour, or until the ganache is totally set.
+• Refrigerate the brownies about 1 hour, or until the ganache is totally set.ย

 Notes